jckuri/SFND_3D_Object_Tracking/README.md

 # FP.4 Compute Camera-based TTC

-Compute the time-to-collision in second for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.
+The function `computeTTCCamera` computes the time-to-collision in seconds for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.

-Code is functional and returns the specified output.
-Also, the code is able to deal with outlier correspondences in a statistically robust way to avoid severe estimation errors.
+The code is able to deal with outlier correspondences in a statistically robust way to avoid severe estimation errors.

 ```
 double median(vector<double> xs) {